puzzle/unilu-pruefungsabfrage/README.md

 ## Overview

+While we are developing the Exam Feedback Tool (EFT) with Shibboleth / SAML integration, we build a docker container for the Apache server httpd and the Shibboleth Service Provider (SP).
+The EFT application is behind the Apache server running in a Spring Boot environment.
+And finally, Spring Boot uses a Tomcat Server with specific connectors for HTTPS and AJP (Apache Java Protocol).

 ![SwitchAAI](doc/SwitchAAI.drawio.png)

+In the final environment the EFT application might be integrated within the docker image as well.
+This would simplify the build and deployment process.

 ## Create & Run Service Provider

-If not already done, you should set up your local Shibboleth Service Provider (SP).
+If not already done, you should set up your local SP.
 Therefore, clone the repository and following the installation and configuration instructions:

 ```
 git clone git@ssh.gitlab.puzzle.ch:cga/docker/unilu-docker-shibboleth-sp.git